Moduli spaces of rational curves on Fano threefolds: Geometric Manin's Conjecture

 in the lexicographic order. \item $f: Y \to X$ is dominant, face contracting, and satisfies $\kappa(K_{Y} - f^{*}K_{X}) = 0$. \end{enumerate} Suppose that for such a map $f: Y \to X$ there is a component $N$ of $\overline{\Rat}(Y)$ such that composition with $f$ defines a dominant rational map $f_{*}: N \dashrightarrow M$.
 Then we say that $M$ is an accumulating component.
 If $M$ is not an accumulating component, we call it a Manin component. \end{defi}

 We would like to understand how to differentiate accumulating and Manin components using geometric properties of the families.

-\begin{defi} Let $X$ be a smooth Fano threefold.
+\begin{defi} Let $X$ be a smooth Fano threefold such that $-K_X$ is very ample.
 We say that a component $M$ of $\overline{\Rat}(X)$ is a good component if it satisfies the following conditions: \begin{enumerate} \item $M$ parametrizes a dominant family of rational curves $C$ of anticanonical degree $\geq 3$, \item the general map parametrized by $M$ is birational onto its image, and \item there is no morphism $g: X \to W$ with $\dim(W) \geq 1$ such that the curves parametrized by $M$ are contracted by $g$. \end{enumerate} \end{defi}

-\begin{theo} Let $X$ be a smooth Fano threefold.
+\begin{theo} Let $X$ be a smooth Fano threefold such that $-K_X$ is very ample.
 Every good component $M$ of $\overline{\Rat}(X)$ is a Manin component. \end{theo}

 \begin{proof} Suppose that $M$ is an accumulating component.
 According to Definition \ref{defi:manincomponent} there are three possible types for the morphism $f: Y \to X$ which verifies the accumulating condition. \begin{enumerate} \item Suppose $f: Y \to X$ satisfies Definition \ref{defi:manincomponent}.(1).
 Theorem \ref{theo:ainvanddeformations} shows that this case will occur if and only if $M$ does not parametrize a dominant family. \item Suppose $f: Y \to X$ satisfies Definition \ref{defi:manincomponent}.(2).
 In this case the map $f: Y \to X$ is an $a$-cover which has Iitaka dimension $> 0$.
 Let $C$ denote a general curve parametrized by $N$.
 Since $\dim(N) \geq \dim(M)$ and both families of curves are dominant, by comparing the expected dimensions of deformation we see that